angxionglin/LTA/README.md

 ## Installation of Necessary Softwares/Toolkits/Packages/Dependencies

+### Installation of Asset

+Git Clone / Pull or Download as Zip in the following GitHub Repo

 ### Installation of Unity Hub
 Firstly, you must have the Unity Hub Installed which you can access it [here](https://public-cdn.cloud.unity3d.com/hub/prod/UnityHubSetup.exe) if not [here](https://unity3d.com/get-unity/download)